Fast and energy-efficient neuromorphic deep learning with first-spike times

 with $a_1$ and $z$ representing functions of $w_{ki}$ and $t_i$ as defined in \cref{eq:appendix_aDef,eq:appendix_zDef}.
 Using the output spike time as additional information optimizes learning in scenarios where the exact neuron parameters are unknown and the real output spike time differs from the one calculated under ideal assumptions, as discussed later.

-Second, the capability to relate errors in the output spike time to errors in the input spike times allows the recursive propagation of changes from neurons to their presynaptic partners.
+Second, the capability to relate errors in the output spike time to errors in the input spike times allows us to recursively propagate changes from neurons to their presynaptic partners.

-Together, \cref{eq:equaltime_dw_reinsert,eq:equaltime_dt} effectively and exactly solve the credit assignment problem in appropriately parametrized \gls{lif} networks.
+Together, \cref{eq:equaltime_dw_reinsert,eq:equaltime_dt} effectively and exactly solve the credit assignment problem in appropriately parametrized \gls{lif} networks of arbitrary architecture.

 We can now apply the findings above to study learning in a layered network. \Cref{fig:setup}c shows a schematic of our feedforward networks and their spiking activity.
 The input uses the same coding scheme as all other neurons: more prominent features are encoded by earlier spikes.
 The output of the network is defined by the identity of the label neuron that spikes first (\cref{fig:setup}d).